-He was elected President of Local 100 in December 2009 and continues to serve in that role, taking an active public role in New York politics and advocating on behalf of all TWU members.
+He was elected President of Local 100 in December 2009 and was elected overwhelmingly in 2012 and 2015 and continues to serve in that role, taking an active public role in New York politics and advocating on behalf of all TWU members.

-Alex Garcia was elected International Secretary-Treasurer of TWU in September 2013.
-He previously served the union as COPE Director, as well as director of the combined COPE and Government Affairs Department.
+Alex Garcia has previously served the union as International Secretary-Treasurer, COPE Director, as well as director of the combined COPE and Government Affairs Department.

 Garcia was only 19 when he was first hired by American Airlines in Miami’s Fleet Service division in 1989.
 He quickly rose to power in his local, and by 1992, he was an experienced shop steward representing ramp workers at Miami International Airport.
 He also served as chief steward and chair of the local’s election committee.
 In 2002, at the age of 32, Local 568 members elected him President, and he was re-elected in 2005.
 In 2007, TWU International lured Garcia away from Miami to bring his extensive union and political experience to the national level.